shermanlo77/cptimeseries/README.md

 * `python3 hyper_slice_forecast.py --sample 500 --burnin 100`
     * Does 500 forecast samples with a burn in of 100.
 If `--burnin` is not provided, the default burn in is used.

-Results are saved in the `result` directory.
-Delete it if you wish to restart the sampling process from the start.

 ## Other Single Location Scripts
 * `script/cardiff_era5/era5.py`
     * IFS prediction on the test set: 2000-2019 inclusive